cloudevents/spec/discovery/spec.md

 Endpoint MUST reject requests that are missing such attributes.

-The Discovery Endpoint MUST ignore attempts to modify read-only or immutable attributes - such as `id` and `url`.
+The Discovery Endpoint MUST ignore attempts to modify read-only or immutable attributes - such as `url`.

-Upon successfully processing the request, the HTTP response body MUST be the Service values resulting from the successful processing of the request.
+Upon successfully processing the request, the HTTP response body MUST be the Service resulting from the successful processing of the request.
 The response SHOULD include the current values for all attributes, even if the Discovery Endpoint added or modified some value during the processing of the request.